 Music producers draw together instrumental and vocal elements in order to mix sound.
 They combine these factors with industry trends to construct a cohesive product for the music market.
-One way to specialize in this arena is to pursue a 4-year bachelor's degree with a major or concentration in music production.
-While the job outlook in this field is slower-than-average, lucrative wages are available.
+Take a look at the table below for a quick overview of the profession.

 Source: *U.S. Bureau of Labor Statistics

 Music Producer Job Description